|

 Miniature of Product Index menu brings you directly to the Product Index portion of the Home page.
 (Have you noticed that it's made of 3 pentominoes joined?)

-Green logos access the order form...next to a product, they add the item to your order form; on the bottoms of pages they merely let you view its current status.
+Green logos access your shopping cart (also called order form or, simply, order)...next to a product, they add the item to your order; on the bottoms of pages they merely let you view its current status.

 Yellow logos appear at the tops of most pages and are an instant beam-out to the top of the Index page ("Home").